-- Make sure that you use filtered water to boil and not regular tap water.
-It is best to be on the safer side when it comes to prenatal health.
+- Ensure you use filtered water to boil and not regular tap water.
+It is best to be safer when it comes to prenatal health.

-- Drink the right amount of water, but with frequent intervals.
+- Drink the right amount of water but at frequent intervals.
 Drinking too much water too fast can put too much pressure on your kidneys.

 - Drink one cup of water for every hour that you are awake.

 - If plain water is not something you enjoy drinking, then add a couple of slices of lemon, or a few pieces of watermelon into your water for added taste.

 - Incorporate liquids into your diet.
 Soups and fresh fruit juices are great sources due to their water content.
 Make sure that the juice is made at home and that it is sugar-free.